 - Short-term costs like loan repayments

-Your pricing will take these costs into account to make your business profitable.
+Your product pricing will take these costs into account to make your business profitable.

 Define commercial objective

 Think about your commercial objective as your company’s pricing guide.
 It’ll help you navigate through any pricing decisions and keep you heading in the right direction.
 Ask yourself: What is my ultimate goal for this product?
 Do I want to be a luxury retailer like Snowpeak or Gucci?
 Or do I want to create a chic, fashionable brand like Anthropologie?
 Identify this objective and keep it in mind as you determine your pricing.

 This step is parallel to the previous one.
 Your objective should not just be identifying a healthy profit margin, but also what the target market will pay for the product.
 After all, your hard work will go to waste if you don’t have potential customers.